How to Create Audio Ads: 8 Tips for Digital Advertising

 There are many different channels and platforms on which your audio ads can exist.
 According to Edison Research’s 2022 Infinite Dial study, an estimated 209 million Americans listened to online audio every month.

-Before we get into how you make an audio ad, it’s good to lay the groundwork for the range of the formats and platforms that will best serve your brand:
+Before we get into how you make an audio ad, it’s good to lay the groundwork for the range of formats and platforms that will best serve your brand:

 Media Formats for Audio Ads